6 Important Things You Need To Know When Starting A Business

-When you go from side hustle to a business that is making money, you need to decide on what type of business entity you want to establish.
+When you go from a side hustle to a business that is making money, you need to decide on what type of business entity you want to establish.

 How do you determine what business license is right for you?

 Here are some questions to ask yourself before you decide on what type of business structure you want to register for.
-You want long term protection for your business even when you're not here.
+You want long-term protection for your business even when you're not here.

 📍 How many employees?

 📍 Are you making products?

 📍 Is your company international?